A Comprehensive Approach

-CHC’s children’s services offer a comprehensive approach to the delivery of pediatric care for children of all ages- infants to teenagers- who are deaf or hard of hearing.
-Your CHC clinicians will become part of the family’s team, providing counsel and educational resources along the path to hearing and communication.
+The Pediatric Center at the Center for Hearing and Communication offers a comprehensive approach to the delivery of care for children of all ages, infants to teenagers, who are deaf or hard of hearing.
+Your CHC clinicians —highly trained pediatric specialists in audiology, speech-language pathology, education and psychotherapy— are part of each family’s team, providing counsel and educational resources along the path to hearing and communication.

 Were you told your newborn did not pass their hearing screening?
 What do you do now?